Wisconsin high court strikes down incapacitated driver law

 The state Supreme Court, in its ruling written by Justice Ann Walsh Bradley, said the state law is clearly unconstitutional.

 The case involved a 2014 car crash in a suburb of Madison between two vehicles that killed Janet M. Grady, who died at the scene.
-Fitchburg police took blood samples from the surviving driver, Dawn Prado, because the officer believed a warrant was not needed to take the sample.
+Fitchburg police took blood samples from a survivor from the other vehicle, Dawn Prado, because the officer believed a warrant was not needed to take the sample.

 Prado, who was intubated and unconscious at the hospital, did not respond when an officer asked her for consent to do a blood draw.
 The officer testified that he did not think he needed a warrant since she was incapacitated and ordered a nurse to draw the blood.

-Note: This story was first published June 18, 2021.
-It was updated June 18, 2021, to correct that the woman police say was driving in the case hasn’t been convicted.
-She has not yet been tried.